-D. Time Limits and Exceptions
+G. Time Limits and Exceptions

-E. False Statements
+H. False Statements

 Any person who recklessly or knowingly and intentionally files a false complaint under this policy or makes false statements in the course of an investigation is subject to disciplinary action up to and including termination or dismissal.

-F. Dissemination of Policy and Education
+I. Dissemination of Policy and Education

-The university will periodically educate employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy and conduct that could constitute a violation of this policy.
-UTP-H will be provided training on sexual misconduct policy and procedures, including their obligation to advise complainants of their option to file a complaint under these procedures as well as to file a criminal complaint.
+The university will also annually provide notices to employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy, conduct that could constitute a violation of this policy, and information about available resources, such as support services, health services and mental health services.
+UTP-H will receive training on sexual misconduct policy and procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.

-The University of Texas Police - Houston (UTP-H)
+- The University of Texas Police - Houston (UTP-H)